‘Big Game Bound’ Week 3: QB injuries, life as an esports pro

 - Bob Harris from footballdiehards.com takes your fantasy football questions.
 Who should you start and sit in Week 3?

 “Big Game Bound,” hosted by WOOD TV8 Sports Director Jack Doles, streams every Thursday at 1 p.m.
 ET.
-If you can’t watch the stream live, you can watch episodes on demand by clicking or tapping here.
+You can watch episodes on demand by clicking or tapping here.